top of page

 The simplified procedure allows a streamlined adoption process if all shareholders are also directors.
 Filing financial statements on time is important to avoid penalties, potential bankruptcy, and personal liability risks for the management.

-The Temporary Act offers flexibility in deadlines during extraordinary circumstances like the COVID-19 outbreak to ensure legal entities can meet obligations without facing severe consequences.
+The Temporary Act offers flexibility in deadlines during extraordinary circumstances like outbreak to ensure legal entities can meet obligations without facing severe consequences.

 Understand Dutch GAAP

-Financial statements prepared under Dutch GAAP should have a balance sheet, a profit and loss account, and notes to the accounts.
+Financial statements prepared in accordance with Dutch GAAP should include a balance sheet, an income statement, and accompanying notes.

-Understanding Dutch GAAP is important for managing entities to comply with specific reporting requirements.
-This understanding guides companies on what components and disclosures are necessary under Dutch accounting standards when preparing financial statements.
+Understanding Dutch GAAP becomes necessary in managing the compliance of specific reporting requirements by entities.
+Understanding from it points companies towards constituents and disclosures required under Dutch accounting standards when preparing the financial statements.

 For entities subject to Dutch GAAP, managing directors and supervisory directors must sign the annual statements for the financial statements to be adopted.

-Failure to follow Dutch GAAP requirements can lead to fines, personal liability for debts in cases of bankruptcy, and even dissolution by the Chamber of Commerce.
+Failure to observe Dutch GAAP exposes those who have failed to comply with these requirements to fines.
+In bankruptcy, they bear personal liability for debts, and worst still, dissolution by the Chamber of Commerce.

 Prepare Dutch Financial Statements